 Peter Orner is the author of Maggie Brown & Others, a novella and stories, two story collections, Esther Stories and Last Car Over the Sagamore Bridge, two novels, The Second Coming of Mavala Shikongo and Love and Shame and Love, and a book of essays/ memoir, Am I Alone Here?, a Finalist for the National Book Critic’s Circle Award.
-A new collection of essays, Still No Word From You: Notes in the Margin will be out in October, 2022.
+A new collection of essays, Still No Word From You: Notes in the Margin came out in October, 2022.
 Peter is the recipient of three Pushcart Prizes, and fellowships from the Guggenheim, Lannan, and Fulbright Foundations, and his fiction and non-fiction has appeared in the New York Times, The Atlantic, The Paris Review, Tin House, McSweeney’s, The Believer, Granta, and Best American Stories.
 Peter has taught at the University of Iowa Writers’ Workshop, Northwestern, the University of Montana, Bard College, Charles University (Prague), the University of Namibia, and San Francisco State University.
 He currently directs the Creative Writing program at Dartmouth College and lives with his family in Norwich, Vermont.

 https://www.wwcmfa.org/wp-content/uploads/2020/04/Orner-WS.jpeg 800 800 Caleb https://www.wwcmfa.org/wp-content/uploads/2023/02/Logo-version-4-scaled.jpeg Caleb2020-04-16 18:01:372023-08-04 10:12:34Peter Orner